-Property Boundaries and Ownership Patterns The area surrounding 1000 New York Street platted into typical original townsite lots of 50 ft by 117 feet.
-The property ownership changed during the period of significance.
-However, the traditional pattern of multiple property owners within the environs has remained constant over the period of significance.
-The property to the north is platted into residential lots and the 1889 Sanborn Fire Insurance maps show residential development on these lots.
-New York School and the AME Church were located at the north end of the 900 block.
-By 1927 some of the residential structures had been removed and by 1949 all of the residential structures in the 900 block of New York have been removed.
+Property Boundaries and Ownership Patterns The area surrounding 900 New York Street was platted into typical original townsite lots of 50 ft by 117 feet.
+While individual property owners changed over time, the traditional pattern of multiple property owners within the environs has remained constant.
+The property to the south is platted into residential lots and the 1889 Sanborn Fire Insurance maps show residential development on these lots.
+New York School was located toward the north end of the east side of the 900 block.
+By 1927 some of the residential structures had been removed and by 1949 all of the residential structures on the east side of the 900 block of New York have been removed.

 Land Use Patterns and Zoning Land use on in the surrounding area during the period of significance was primarily single family residential.
 Downtown Lawrence was not in the immediate environs of the property but within close proximity.
 As zoning ordinances were enacted, the area retained residential zoning but became designated for higher density.
+As commercial nodes developed along 9th Street, commercial zoning was established along this corridor -extending to residential properties adjacent to the commercial properties.

 Circulation Patterns The streets in the area reflect the traditional grid pattern of the original town site.
-During the period just after the construction of the structure the streets were not paved.
-With the introduction of the automobile at the turn of the century, streets began to be paved with brick.
 The brick-paved streets typically had stone curbs.
 Garages were located on the rear of the lot lines and accessed from the alley.
 Sidewalks were typically constructed of brick, with a few areas of stone slab paving.